-The Habitat Conservation Division (HCD) can concentrate consultation efforts to protect and conserve EFH on projects in HAPCs.
-More stringent conservation recommendations, or at least more dialogue with an applicant1, can be triggered by the presenceof HAPC.
+Our Habitat Conservation Division can concentrate consultation efforts to protect and conserve EFH on projects in HAPCs.
+More stringent conservation recommendations, or at least more dialogue with an applicant1, can be triggered by the presence of HAPC.
 In the South Atlantic and Caribbean, nearshore HAPCs are more prevalent.
 HAPCs designated in the Gulf of Mexico are located more offshore.

 The South Atlantic Council designated 60,000 square kilometers between North Carolina and the Florida Keys as deep-sea coral HAPC in 2010, primarily to reduce trawling impacts and continues to study the area.
 Several areas within the HAPC remain open to fishing for golden crab, royal red shrimp, and wreckfish.

-HCD uses NOAA’s Essential Fish Habitat Mapper Tool2 operated and maintained by the Office of Habitat Conservation, to locate HAPC.
-This tool is publicly available, and offers maps of fish species, their life stage and important habitats – including HAPCs overlaid on nautical charts to assist fisherman in locating open fishing areas.
+Our Habitat Conservation Division uses NOAA’s Essential Fish Habitat Mapper Tool2 (operated and maintained by our Office of Habitat Conservation) to locate HAPC.
+This tool is publicly available, and offers maps of fish species, their life stage and important habitats—including HAPCs overlaid on nautical charts to assist fisherman in locating open fishing areas.

 An example EFH consultation which occurred in HAPC is the Horry County Department of Stormwater request to re-align a tidal inlet in North Carolina.
 Coastal inlets, the throat of inlets, and associated shoal complexes are designated a HAPC by the South Atlantic Council: coastal migratory pelagic species, snapper/grouper complex, and shrimp.